MQTTCool/hello-iot-world-html-example/README.md

 ## Build

-Assuming that `maven` is installed on you machine, build the feed simulator and generate the launch scripts executing the following command:
+Assuming that `maven` is installed on you machine, build the feed simulator and generate the launch scripts by executing the following command:

 ```sh
 $ mvn package appaassembler:assemble